Vancouver, Canada - July 2025

 We are soliciting contributions from the following areas (expand for further details):

 We welcome contributions that push the boundaries at this unique intersection and aim to create an engaging forum for students, scholars, and practitioners worldwide to share insights, discuss progress, and chart future directions in this exciting field.
 We invite technical papers with up to 6 pages each and vision/position papers with up to 4 pages each (excluding references and appendices), reviewed by a workshop program committee.
 All double-anonymous submissions must use the ICML 2025 author kit available here.
 The review process will be facilitated via OpenReview.
 Please make sure every author has an OpenReview account ahead of submission.
-The submission portal will be available soon.
+The submission portal can be found here.

 We are looking forward to hosting an exciting set of invited speakers from diverse research backgrounds!